Montana/manifest/README.md

 ## Working with insecure registries

 The `manifest` command interacts solely with a Docker registry, and _solely_ a Docker registry.
 Thus, it has no way to query the engine for the list of allowed `insecure` registries.
 To allow the CLI to interact with an `insecure` registry, some `docker manifest` commands have an --insecure flag, and you'll see that we used the `--insecure` flag in our `.travis.yml` file for this long 'how-to'.
 For each transaction (e.g. create, which queries a registry, the `--insecure` flag must be specified.)
-If it's not, the latter will take precedent, and your build will error.
+If it's not, the latter will take precedent, and your build will error within Travis.

 This flag tells the CLI that this registry call may ignore security concerns like missing or self-signed certificates using a command like: